 Does this Change Proposal impact a Significant Code Review (SCR) or other significant industry change projects, if so, how?

-No
+The Working Group do not believe that this change has any impact on a Significant Code Review or any other significant industry change project.

 Environmental Impacts